 Treasury Management needs.
 In the absence of Mona, she will coordinate any Treasury

-Management services and answer any question you may have concerning the product with the Treasury Management Officers in handling client relationships with similar SOW requirements as well as in handling problem resolution, pricing analysis and implementing new or changes in services.
-She is a graduate of the University of Tennessee as well as the
+Management services and answer any question you may have concerning the product with the Treasury Management Officers in handling client relationships with similar

 Officer of SunTrust Bank.